 “Now when Joshua was near Jericho, he looked up and saw a man standing in front of him with a drawn sword in his hand.
 Joshua went up to him and asked, ‘Are you for us or for our enemies?’”
 Joshua 5:13 (NIV)

 We’ve all been there at one time or another.
-Standing in the formidable shadow of difficult circumstances that refuse to budge, while fear whispers in our ear about the inevitability of our defeat.
+Facing impossible circumstances, while fear whispers in our ear about the certainty of our defeat.

 Take Joshua, for example.
-If ever someone might feel overwhelmed at a situation totally out of their control, his experience facing Jericho was it.
+If ever someone might feel overwhelmed at a situation totally out of their control, Joshua’s experience facing Jericho was it.

 But they had come too far to turn back.
 And the people of Israel were counting on Joshua to lead them into this land promised by God.

 With all these facts and details weighing on him, Joshua is suddenly confronted by a man with a drawn sword.
 Scripture reveals this is no mere human.
 This is the commander of the Lord’s army — God’s presence in human form.
 And this is no everyday occurrence either.
 It is an incredible encounter.